 Think about outbound marketing as the aunt who shares her opinion with anyone willing to listen, while inbound marketing is the effortlessly cool one with the crazy stories everyone wants to hear.

-While outbound strategies push products and services through various channels, inbound marketing focuses on creating awareness and attracting customers with interesting content.
+While outbound marketing strategies push products and services through various channels, an inbound campaign focuses on creating awareness and attracting customers with interesting content.

 The content is interesting because it addresses problems, pressure points and needs of customers, targeting them on a more personal level.
-This creates a conversation with your target audience, rather than simply talking at them.
+Thus, a significant difference between inbound and outbound is that the former creates a conversation with your target audience, rather than simply talking at them.

 Another bonus for your budget: Content marketing costs 62 percent less than outbound marketing.
 That’s because the focus is on building organic relationships with your audience and investing in people, rather than pushing products and services through traditional marketing methods.